-China is the largest market for construction equipment worldwide in terms of sales as well as production volumes in 2020.
+China is the largest market for construction equipment worldwide in terms of sales as well as production volumes in 2021.
 China exports construction equipment products mainly to Russia as well as other countries in Asia and Africa.
-Over the years, China has built a complete construction equipment production chain as all parts of the construction equipment production chain as all parts of the construction equipment production chain can be produced in the country.
+Over the years, China has built a complete construction equipment production chain as all parts of the construction equipment production chain can be produced in the country.